 A broad overview

 This introduction to the politics, economics and life experiences of those living in Israel and Palestine (including, to an extent, Gaza) is provided by Strategic Consultant Daniel Sherman.
 Daniel Sherman’s work focuses on peace, shared society and development issues.
 Formerly Senior Staff in the IDF, Daniel developed social welfare initiatives for disadvantaged Jewish communities in Europe.
 He also served as International Director for Israeli human rights organisation B’Tselem and now lectures internationally on Israeli-Palestinian relations and Israeli civil society.
 This describes the position as at 2017, though little had changed by mid-2019 with the re-election of Benjamin Netanyahu in the General Election of the spring.
-Another General Election has been called for the autumn, and the political landscape may change somewhat.
+Another General Election in the autumn was equally inconclusive and changes to the political landscape are difficult to predict.

 Faith in Jerusalem